Adding local variables to a workflow

 To create a local variable from the Add/Remove Variables dialog box

-- Open a workflow that you want to edit, then click the tab with the pencil icon, and then open the Variables section.
+- Open a workflow that you want to edit, and click the tab with the pencil icon, and open the Variables section.

 - Click Add/Remove Variables.